Your Christmas Financial Blueprint

 • Make a prioritised list of whatever you need to get done, splitting this between what you “want” to do and what you “need” to do.
 (Checking accomplished items off any list is satisfying in itself).

-• Buying Christmas gifts online can help you stick to your budget, avoid crowded malls at peak times, and more easily compare deals and products.
+• If you buy Christmas gifts online it can help you stick to your budget, avoid crowded malls at peak times, and more easily compare deals and products.

 • Request complimentary gift wrapping.

-• Consider DIY gifts.
+• Consider DIY gifts, or personal gifts such as framed pictures of loved ones.
 A homemade gift can often be more sentimental to the recipient and may save you some money too.

 2. Settle on a Buying Policy